use-the-fork/synapse/docs/agents/memory/index.md

 # Memory

-When working with agents it's often desirable for an agent to have "memory" or a record of the conversation so far.
+Because of the nature of tool calls and user agent conversations in general All Synapse agents must have a memory type set to function.
-Synapse makes this easy for you with built-in traits.
-Keep in mind that an agent has a temporary memory stored on the `PendingAgentTask` class.
-This memory is used while the agent is running tool calls.
-For longer term memory ie memory that is saved across multiple invokes you should use the below.
+When the `resolveMemory` method is not overwritten by your agent you will simply receive a Exception until one is added and a memory type is resolved.

 ## Getting Started

-To get started, you will need to add the `HasMemory` interface to your agent.
-This interface is required as it bootstraps the agent with the required methods for memory.
+To get started, you will need to override the `resolveMemory` method of your agent with one of the Memory types available by Synapse

 ```php
 <?php